subClassy/subClassy.github..io/_posts/2023-04-08-deep-video-compression.markdown

 date:   2023-04-08 14:53:00 -0700
 categories: compression generative ai video deep-learning
 permalink: deep-compression
-description: Generative models are a powerful tool in the field of video
+description: Recent research papers demonstrate the potential of generative models
-             compression, and recent research papers demonstrate their potential to significantly improve the quality of compressed video while reducing the amount of data required to store and transmit it.
+             to significantly improve the quality of compressed video while reducing the amount of data required to store and transmit it.
 In this blog, I summarize four of these papers and explore the ways